cdebotton/mgmt/readme.md

 Users have a *dashboard* and access to their own *profile* and *schedule*.
 All previously mentioned functionality is not visible to non-administrative users.

 ## about the software
-For anyone who many potentially modify this software, here is some information about how it was built.
+For anyone who may potentially modify this software, here is some information about how it was built.

 ### php
 - Laravel 3.2